rajadilipkolli/spring-boot-microservices-series-v2/ReadMe.md

 docker compose up
 ```

-To start silently use `docker compose -d up` , which starts in detached mode
+To start silently use `docker compose -d up` , which starts in detached mode and can observe logs using `docker compose logs -f `

 To test end to end run the below script from project root directory